 Right Is Right, There Is No Gray

 ”My mom always taught me to value honesty above all other things,” says Lorena.
 “When I was about eleven, she said something that has become a tenet I live by.
 ‘The most comfortable pillow in the world is that of a clean conscience.’
 To this day, I live by that motto of honesty and integrity.
 I mean what I say and say what I mean.”

 “My own independent thinking I lay at the feet of my mother.
 I did not have all the obstacles placed in my way that my mother did.
 But, at an early age I knew I would go to college, get a good job and be “successful.”
 It’s the DNA she gave me, as well as the will to think I could do it.
 There is nothing more inspiring than to have someone believe in you, and my mother was my biggest cheerleader.
 She reminded me that I came from a line of smart people, no matter where they finally ended up in life.”

 – Loyce Jean

 – Sandra Clay

-Throughout April and May 2021, Terri will highlights of each of the daughter-mother teams.
-While travel was out of the question, many visited and liked the LINKEDIN and FACEBOOK pages associated with the book.
+Throughout April and May 2022, Terri will highlights of each of the daughter-mother teams.
+Many continue to visit and liked the LINKEDIN and FACEBOOK pages associated with the book.
 Feel free to visit us on either site and add your comments and likes!